NebuloDev/dotfiles/README.md

-# dotfiles
+# Nebulo's dotfiles

-My dotfiles for linux and more
+A compilation of guides and configuration files for different Linux setups and more.